Medical Policy: 02.02.11

 Real-time outpatient cardiac telemetry, also known as real-time remote heart monitors, and mobile cardiac outpatient telemetry, are devices that integrate standard AEM devices with automated calling features using computer activated dialing of telephone land lines or cellular communication technology and monitoring services.
 As with standard AEMs, real-time remote heart monitors use similar types of EKG leads and recording devices.
 However, when a real-time remote heart monitor detects an arrhythmia, either automatically or by the patient himself, the EKG record is transmitted to a service center, which may notify the treating physician if certain criteria are met.

 The use of patient activated or auto-activated external ambulatory event monitors may be considered medically necessary as a diagnostic alternative to Holter monitoring in patients who experience symptoms that are suggestive of cardiac arrhythmias (syncope and presyncope) less frequently than every 48 hours.
 They should be used for diagnosing heart arrhythmias and not monitoring known arrhythmias, except as noted for atrial fibrillation below.

 The use of patient-activated or auto-activated external ambulatory event monitors may be considered medically necessary in patients with atrial fibrillation:

-Other uses of ambulatory event monitors are considered investigational, including but not limited to, detection of myocardial ischemia by identifying ST segment changes, measurement of heart rate variability in the assessment of a patient at risk for future cardiac events without symptoms of arrhythmia and ongoing management of arrhythmias.
+Other uses of all ambulatory monitors are considered not medically necessary, including but not limited to, detection of myocardial ischemia by identifying ST segment changes, measurement of heart rate variability in the assessment of a patient at risk for future cardiac events without symptoms of arrhythmia and ongoing management of diagnosed arrhythmias.